NYPL/discovery-api/README.md

 * Index.js - is the wrapper file and handler that the Lambda uses.
 The `aws-serverless-express` npm package is used to allow the Express server to be access as a Lambda, turning the server application into a serverless application.

 To push to AWS run `node-lambda deploy`.

+### Test locally

+The Discovery API can be tested locally as an AWS Lambda by running

+> node-lambda run

+This will use the `path` property found in `event.json` as the parameter passed to the API.
+The `event.json` file is mocking an AWS HTTP request that is similar to what the AWS API Gateway receives/sends.

 ### API Gateway